-If you’re looking for discount tickets to Zoo Atlanta, you’re in luck.
-You have a few ways to check out the panda twins & my favorite, the red panda, for free or on the cheap, no coupon code required.
+Attention, Zoo Atlanta fans: You have a few ways to check out the pandas & my favorite, the red panda, for free or on the cheap.
+For a limited time, you can snag discount tickets, no coupon code required.

-- While they last, $22 buys two tickets to Zoo Atlanta, thanks to a deal on Groupon.
+- While they last, you can get discount tickets to Zoo Atlanta, thanks to a deal on Goldstar.

 - Visiting from out of town?
 If you stay at a participating Atlanta-area hotel, you can get a free cab ride to & from the Atlanta Zoo.
 The free ride is valid to/from participating hotels only.